ZimCodes/Instalink-addon/README.md

 # Instalink Addon

-View public instagram posts without an account.
+This project is now archived! ~~View public instagram posts without an account.~~

 ## How to Use
 1. Open Firefox